-- See APPENDIX 4 INSTALLING THE FRESH AIR INTAKE KIT for installation instructions of a fresh air intake kit (L). - See APPENDIX 2 FORCED AIR DISTRIBUTION KIT (VA4460) for more details on installing the forced air kit (K)
+- See Appendix 4 Installing the Fresh Air Intake Kit for installation instructions of a fresh air intake kit (L). - See section Appendix 2 Forced Air Distribution Kit (VA4460) for more details on installing the forced air kit (K).

 Refer to the building code or the local code for regulations concerning the need to install finishing material inside the chase around the fireplace.